nasa-jpl/autoRIFT/README.md

        InterpMask:          light interpolation mask
        ChipSizeX:           iteratively progressive chip size used in x-direction (different chip sizes allowed for x and y)

-* The "autorift" object has many parameters that can be flexibly tweaked by the users for their own purpose (listed below; can also be obtained by referring to "geoAutorift/autorift/Autorift.py"):
+* The "autoRIFT" object has many parameters that can be flexibly tweaked by the users for their own purpose (listed below; can also be obtained by referring to "geo_autoRIFT/autoRIFT/autoRIFT_ISCE.py"):

        ------------------parameter list: general function------------------
        ChipSizeMinX:               Minimum size (in X direction) of the template (chip) to correlate (default = 32; could be scalar or array with same dimension as xGrid)